Florida Tornado Insurance

 Are Your Policy Options Adequate for Tornadoes?

 Another factor to review on your insurance policy is whether you opted for replacement cost reimbursement or actual cash value reimbursement for your personal property coverage:

 - Actual cash value: This type of reimbursement takes depreciation into account.
 For example, if a fallen tree comes through your window during a tornado, destroying your 10-year-old dishwasher, your Florida insurance company will only reimburse you the cost it takes to purchase a used, 10-year-old dishwasher.

 - Replacement cost: This type of reimbursement ignores depreciation.
 If you have replacement cost coverage, your insurer will replace that old, used dishwasher with a brand new one of comparable features.

 It may be a good idea, especially if you have aging appliances, to switch from actual cash value to replacement cost coverage if you didn't originally make that choice.

 The final important piece of any insurance policy review is your deductible.
 When considering the fact that most tornado damage claims are quite extensive, it is vital to remember than your Florida insurance provider won't start paying out on any claim until the homeowner meets the deductible.
 While higher deductibles may yield lower insurance premiums, it is imperative to choose a deductible you could comfortably afford to pay should you need to file a claim.

 Insurance can be complex and confusing, but it doesn't have to be that way.
 Speaking with a qualified agent can help you find the right insurance policies at the right price.
-Knowledgeable, independent insurance agents in the Trusted Choice® network are always available to answer your questions, suggest coverage options best suited for you and your home and even assist you in filing a claim.
+Knowledgeable, independent insurance agents in our network are always available to answer your questions, suggest coverage options best suited for you and your home and even assist you in filing a claim.

-Contact a Trusted Choice agent near you to find out how you can obtain the perfect insurance coverage that meets your needs and budget.
+Contact an independent insurance agent near you to find out how you can obtain the perfect insurance coverage that meets your needs and budget.